Bull Terriers

-A member of the terrier family, the Bull Terrier or English Bull Terrier was created during the mid 19th century by James Hinks.
-He wanted to improve upon the appearance and stature of the original “Bull and Terrier” breeds.
-Breeds which had been developed solely for the performance of their duties as ratters and in animal-based blood sports, with little to no regard for standardization.
-Hinks breeding program aimed to correct this shortfall by placing the most emphasis on a cleaner appearance, better legs and nicer head.
-Today the Bull Terrier is known for is distinctively large, egg shaped head, small triangular eye, and stocky build; a build that provides it with a jaunty gait as it walks and has lead to the breed being know as the ‘gladiator of the canine race.
+A member of the terrier family, the Bull Terrier (or English Bull Terrier) was created in the mid-19th century by James Hinks.
+His goal was to improve upon the appearance and stature of the original “Bull and Terrier” breeds, which had been developed primarily for ratting and involvement in animal-based blood sports, with little to no regard for standardization.
+Hinks’ breeding program aimed to correct this by focusing on a cleaner appearance, improved legs, and a more refined head.
+Today, the Bull Terrier is known for its distinctively large, egg-shaped head, small triangular eyes, and stocky build—a build that gives it a jaunty gait as it walks, earning it the nickname “gladiator of the canine race.”

 Country of Origin: